 The paddle face is made of polycarbonate laid over Polymer honeycomb core.
 The pure white face and black grip make for an elegant design and great choice for a pickleball player looking to avoid some of the flashy colored paddles we see more and more on the court.

-One important factor to consider is that the due to slight texture variation on the paddle face, the Rally Tyro has NOT been USAPA approved for tournament play.
+One important factor to consider is that due to slight texture variation on the paddle face, the Rally Tyro has NOT been USAPA approved for tournament play.

 If you plan to compete in official events, you’ll want to look at something like the Selkirk Sport NEO Paddle above which is USAPA approved.
-Otherwise, this Rally paddle is good pick in this category for a beginning recreation player who isn’t looking to win any trophies (yet!).
+Otherwise, this Rally paddle is a good pick in this category for a beginning recreation player who isn’t looking to win any trophies (yet!).

 Rally Paddles is a well-known brand, run by the folks at Pickleball Central – one of the largest online retail pickleball equipment sellers.